Silleellie/VBPR-Reproducibility/README.md

     ├── 📄 LICENSE                       <- MIT License
     ├── 📄 README.md                     <- The top-level README for developers using this project
-    ├── 📄 pipeline.py                   <- Script that can be used to reproduce or customize the experiment pipeline └── 📄 requirements.txt              <- The requirements file for reproducing the analysis environment (src package)
+    ├── 📄 pipeline.py                   <- Script that can be used to reproduce or customize the experiment pipeline ├── 📄 requirements.txt              <- The requirements file for reproducing the analysis environment (src package) └── 📄 requirements-clayrs.txt       <- The requirements file for the modified version of clayrs

 --------